-Under the present GST regime, every individual or company that supplies goods and services must register under Goods and Service Tax (GST).
+Under the present GST regime, every individual or company that supplies goods and services must register under Goods and Services Tax (GST).
 So, if you run a business with an annual turnover that exceeds Rs.
-20 lakh (in all Indian states, other than north-eastern states), you will have to register with GSTN (Goods and Service Tax Network).
+20 lakh (in all Indian states, other than north-eastern states), you will have to register with GSTN (Goods and Services Tax network).

-Once you have registered under this regime, you will receive a unique GSTIN (Goods and Service Tax Identification Number).
-The Central Government issues a state-wise, 15-digit number to you once you complete registration.
-There are many advantages of GST registration, one of which is, getting a legal identity as a supplier.
-You can also avail of input tax credit and collect GST from recipients of goods and services.
+Once you have registered under this regime, you will receive a unique GSTIN (Goods and Services Tax Identification Number).
+The Central government issues a state-wise, 15-digit number to you once you complete registration.
+There are many advantages of GST registration, one of which is getting a legal identity as a supplier.
+You can also avail of the input tax credit and collect GST from recipients of goods and services.

 Documents required for GST registration

-Take a look at the documents you will need to upload while registering under GST.
+Look at the documents that you will need to upload while registering under GST.

 You can register for GST online through a government portal or register at a GST Seva Kendra.

-Take a look at how to register for GST online in a few easy steps.
+Look at how to register for GST online in a few easy steps

 - Go to the GST portal.